rafalcode/petercooklifeinpieces/ep5_goldrings.md

 **LK:** And Hitler too, I should think.

 **SA:** I don't know.
 He rushed out straight after the race.
-But during the ceremony, when Goring hung the medal around my neck, he told me I was definitely for the high jump.
+But during the ceremony, when Göring hung the medal around my neck, he told me I was definitely for the high jump.
 Well, I was very willing to give it a go, but unfortunately I had to nip straight back to London for something or other, so I never got the chance.

 **LK:** What were your impressions of Hitler?